Michigan State University

 To arrange for a guided tour, please contact Daedre Craig at 517-355-5191 x1329.

 Our plant trial gardens include a wide range of annuals, vegetables, herbs, herbaceous perennials, and Michigan native plants.
 We evaluate plants submitted by breeding companies, the All American Selection Committee, and Fleuroselect.
 We track plant performance, vigor, uniformity, ornamental value, disease tolerance and response to climatic conditions.
 This unbiased information is collated and made available to participating companies, industry professionals, and the general gardening public.
 For more information on the MSU gardens, visit the MSU Trial Gardens website.

-An MSU Horticulture Gardens volunteer or staff member will be welcoming Tour visitors to the Gardens during the Michigan Garden Plant Tour (July 29 - August 9).
-Our greeter will be in the visitors booth located at the end of the Gardens parking lot.
+An MSU Horticulture Gardens volunteer or staff member will be in our Visitors Booth located on the west end of the Garden parking lot from 8 am to 4 pm Monday - Friday from July 28 - August 8.
 Stop by for a brief orientation, a Plant Trials Booklet, and map of the Gardens.
 If you would like to have a personal, guided tour of the MSU Plant Trials during the Tour, please contact Daedre Craig (Trials Manager) at least a few days in advance at 517-355-5191 x1329 or email@example.com.
 When visiting, please park in the MSU Garden Parking Lot, which is located on Bogue Street and is just north of the railroad tracks.
 Click here for a map.